kant/daves-wordpress-live-search/readme.txt

 NOTE: Dave's WordPress Live Search requires PHP 5.0 or higher.

+Interested in helping with this plugin's development?
+The official "trunk" is always in WordPress's SVN repository, but I keep the latest code at [GitHub](https://github.com/daveross/daves-wordpress-live-search) if you want to branch send a pull request.

 == Installation ==

 1. Upload the `daves-wordpress-live-search` directory to your site's `/wp-content/plugins/` directory